 Maithri Health Advice & Help for Elderly

 The elders in our lives are deserving of the highest quality of care possible.
 Their unique health circumstances should only be addressed by a compassionate and professional caregiver who can put their needs as their top priority.
 Maithri Health Advice & Help for Elderly is dedicated to being the bridge between elders and the health care that they need at this advanced stage in their lives.
 Our elder care experts have the knowledge and experience to deliver the type of service that you and your elder loved ones need and deserve.
 Don’t settle for second-rate care when you’ve got Maithri on standby.
+We are proud international partners with O' Connor Carroll Stairlifts in Ireland.

 We provide advice for caregivers, family members and the elders of our community themselves to ensure a higher quality of life and care for all who need it.
 Our ambition at Maithri Health Advice & Help for Elderly is to take some of the strain off of caregivers and family members who have questions.
 Need advice on what type of professional care to choose?
 We’ve got the resources on-hand to help you navigate the confusing and sometimes frustrating world of elder care.